hanselomondi/fuata/README.md

   <ol>
     <li><code>Blob</code></li>
     <p>
       Each file in Fuata is tracked by its content hash.
-This hash serves as a unique identifierfor the file's content.
+This hash serves as a unique identifier for the file's content.
 When a file is created, its content is taken and used to create a hash using the SHA-1 algorithm.
 A new file, with the hash as its filename, is created in the <code>objects</code> folder of the repository proper.
 The content of the file in working directory is then taken, serialised, and compressed into a <code>ByteArray</code>.
 This byte array forms the <Blob>.
-This blob is then taken and written to the object file.
+This blob is then taken and written to the object file <code>.fuata/objects/&lt;file_hash&gt;</code>.
 When a file changes, a new hash is generated and the file is re-staged.
 Even a single character change will result in a new hash from the SHA-1 algotrithm.
     </p>
     <li><code>Tree</code></li>